Is Your Campaign Website Domain Really Yours?

 Another problem with framed domains is that is very hard for the average visitor to bookmark anything other than an original framed page.
 When bookmarking a page on a framed site, visitors end up bookmarking the entire frameset.
 When they return later using the bookmark, they are simply returned to the original frameset.
 Then they have to find the page they really wanted all over again…

-This article is a little more technical than usual, but the issue of domain names and domain hosting comes up once in a while.
+This article is a little more technical than usual, but the issue of political domains and hosting comes up once in a while.
 It’s important to know what you’re getting when you pay for a web service.